-Nurse Assistant Training Program (CNA) and Home Health Aide Students must complete the entirety of their respective programs and do not qualify for transfer credit.
+Nurse Assistant Training Program (CNA) Student may have their credits evaluated from a school with an articulation agreement with Angeles Institute.
+The CNA Student must complete a total of 190 hours.
+Home Health Aide Students must complete the entirety of the program and do not qualify for transfer credit.